Skip to main contentSkip to main content

 Future-Proofing Their Vision: A Path to Service

 For many military families, service is a legacy.
 It’s a dream passed down from one generation to the next.
 Did you know that uncorrected vision can be a significant barrier to entry for military service?
 Each branch has specific vision requirements, and high levels of myopia can be disqualifying.
-By proactively managing your child’s myopia with ortho-k, you are not just giving them clear vision for today; you are protecting their future options.
-Slowing the progression of nearsightedness now can keep their prescription within the acceptable limits for military enlistment or commissioning, keeping that door of opportunity wide open.
+By proactively controlling your child’s myopia with ortho-k, you are not just giving them clear vision for today; you are protecting their future options.
+Slowing the progression of nearsightedness now may help keep their prescription within the acceptable limits for military enlistment or commissioning, helping to keep that door of opportunity wide open.
 It’s one of the greatest gifts you can give a child who dreams of following in your footsteps.

 A chart showing the vision requirements for different branches of the U.S. military.